-Colleagues and friends established this award in honor and memory of Dr. Janell Marie (Stevens) Johnk for the contributions that she made to the science of plant pathology through her research, teaching, and service.
+Colleagues and friends established this grant in honor and memory of Dr. Janell Marie (Stevens) Johnk for the contributions that she made to the science of plant pathology through her research, teaching, and service.

 Janell M. Stevens Johnk